CodecoolGlobal/battle-ship-in-the-oo-way-war_games/README.md

     * Submarine (3 holes)
     * Destroyer (2 holes)
 * Ships can be placed according to the rules:
-    * Place each ship in any horizontal or vertical position but not diagonally,
+    * Ship can be in horizontal or vertical position, but not diagonal,
-    * Don't place a ship so that any part of it overlaps letters, numbers, the edge of the grid or another ship,
+    * All parts of ship are placed within the map,
+    * Ships can't overlap or be placed next to each other.
 * Players take turns trying to hit opponents ships by guessing coordinates
 * After hitting a ship player continues his turn
 * Players receive messages about the results of their hits